 Traditionally, a urologist performs a prostate biopsy through the use of an ultrasound probe into the patient’s rectum.
 As the prostate is found in front of the rectum, this allows the prostate to be seen and evaluated during the procedure.
 With the guidance of the ultrasound probe, the prostate can then be biopsied.

 While these techniques have allows for urologists to provide needed help, the most important advances in prostate biopsies have been through consistently improving imaging technology.
-MRI imaging advancements now allow the team at Comprehensive Urology to identify many prostate cancers with unprecedented accuracy.
+MRI imaging advancements now allow our team at Comprehensive Urology to identify many prostate cancers with unprecedented accuracy.

 Ultrasound vs MRI Biopsies